Amber81194/Machine-Learning-and-EDA-of-FIFA-World-Cup-Data-Set/README.md

 - Number of Goals Scored, Attempts taken by team to score a goal, Number of shoots which are On-Taget and Off-Target.
 - Number of free kicks, passes, saves done by a team.
 - Number of matches where Penalty Shoot Out was taken
+- Created graph for each analysis which is easy to undersatnd.
 - Created new columns: - "Winning Team" and "Won Team" based on "Man Of Match Column"
 - After EDA, I applied Logistic Regression to predict whether the team will Win.
 - Model Evaluation by Confusion Matrix and craeted Decision Tree of Data Set.